Nissan Rogue Insurance Rates

 Rates are averaged for all Nissan Rogue models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a quick rundown of the data that was covered in the above illustrations.
+The following items are a brief summary of the data covered in the above illustrations.

 Are Nissans more expensive to insure?
 Unless you have a poor driving record or are a teenager, rates should be reasonable.
 Wondering how much should I pay for a Nissan Rogue insurance policy?